mrcavalcanti/mosaicoo/docs/sources/alerting/about-alerting.md

 +++
-title = "About Grafana alerting" description = "A quick overview of Grafana alerting" keywords = ["grafana", "alerting", "overview", "concepts", "basics"] weight = 100
+title = "About Mosaicoo alerting" description = "A quick overview of Mosaicoo alerting" keywords = ["grafana", "alerting", "overview", "concepts", "basics"] weight = 100
 +++

-# About Grafana alerting
+# About Mosaicoo alerting

 Grafana Alerting consists of several individual concepts that are at the core of a flexible and powerful alerting engine.